1300webpro/ble-peripheral-manager/readme.md

 # BLE Peripheral Manager Plugin for PhoneGap

-This is my first PhoneGap plugin and first experience with Objective-C. It's a rough start, so I greatly appreciate any feedback for improving the code.
-There's a lot left to do to get this plugin up to par.

 This plugin is only for Bluetooth Peripheral Manager functionality.
 If you're looking for Central Manager functionality check out https://github.com/randdusing/BluetoothLE.

-## Upcoming Improvements

-- ability to update a characteristic's value when Central Manager subscribes
-- improved error handling

-## Installation

-    phonegap local plugin add https://github.com/2WheelCoder/ble-peripheral-manager.git

 ## Methods